 Both have inherent beauty and character.

 Both are busy, busy, busy.
+Both have moved on, although poignant memorials remain.

 Here, though, my boots crunch on the ground, each step kicking dust into the arid, still air.